dirtsimple/oidc-sso/README.md

 * Actually verify JWT tokens instead of trusting them blindly
 * OIDC discovery so you only have to enter one URL in the config

-### Other

-* Admin config screen
-* Allow all user info to be full formats instead of some being formats and some being keys